 Preventing Coat Matting: The Hidden Danger

-Critical insight: Friction from clothing is a major cause of painful fur matting, especially for curly or long-haired breeds.
-The wrong coat can harm your dog's fur health.
+Critical insight: Friction from clothing is a major cause of painful fur matting for curly breeds.
+The wrong coat can ruin a groom in one walk.

 Red Flags: Warning Signs of Cheap Materials